Your team has a mix of cultures, languages and generations – Millennials just entered their 40’s, Gen Z their mid-20’s.

 With increased resilience, it’s easier to meet people where they are right now and help them develop from there.

-And if you’re at a career crossroads and are thinking of pivoting, here’s the CAREER PIVOT ACTIONABLE CHECKLIST – another FREE resource that aims to meet you where you are at.
+And if you’re at a career crossroads and are thinking of pivoting, here’s the CAREER PIVOT ACTIONABLE CHECKLIST – a FREE TOOL that aims to meet you where you are at.

 Wherever you’re at in your journey, I wish you lots of success in your next steps!